Code-Institute-Submissions/notepaper_shop/README.md

 # Notepaper Shop

-This project is an online stationery store.The logic and design decisions are described more fully in the design document
+This project is an online stationery store.